Updated January 2017. Service techs can use three methods to measure chlorine residuals in pools:

-When the titrant is added and just exceeds the water’s ability to neutralize it (it’s an acid, remember), the end-point indicator will suddenly change the water color.
-This color change happens fast, so pay close attention.
-Count the number of drops needed to generate this end-point reaction.
+When the titrant is added and just exceeds the water’s ability to neutralize it (it’s an acid, remember), the end-point indicator will change the water color.
+The color change happens fast, so pay close attention.
+Count the number of drops needed to generate an end-point reaction.
 This determines the concentration of the water’s TA.

-According to APSP’s Basic Pool & Spa Technology Manual, Third Edition, the ideal TA level for pool water is between 80- and 120 ppm as calcium carbonate.
-However, the proper range will vary depending on the type of sanitizer used.
+According to APSP’s Basic Pool & Spa Technology Manual, Third Edition, the ideal TA level for pool water is 80- to 120 ppm as calcium carbonate.
+But the proper range will vary with the type of sanitizer used.

-Testing a pool for calcium hardness is particularly important if you use calcium hypochlorite as the sanitizer, or if the source water is naturally high in calcium.
-If this is the case, you should initially test both pool and tap water, then test continually for 30 days.
+Testing for calcium hardness is particularly important if you use calcium hypochlorite as the sanitizer, or if the source water is high in calcium.
+If this is the case, initially test both pool and tap water, then test continually for 30 days.
 After that, remain current on the water’s calcium hardness.

 To measure calcium hardness, use a titration method.
-The first step is to add a special pH buffer to the water sample.
-This will raise the pH of the sample to approximately 10, the level at which the test is most accurate.
+First, add a special pH buffer to the water sample.
+This raises the sample’s pH to approximately 10, the level at which the test is most accurate.
 Next, an organic dye is added that turns red when it reacts with calcium.
 Finally, add the titrant: EDTA, also known as ethylenediamine tetraacetic acid.

 Add it one drop at a time.
-When the titrant has combined with all the calcium in the sample, it will turn the water blue.
+When the titrant has combined with all the calcium, it will turn the water blue.
 The number of drops required to turn the sample blue correlates to hardness in ppm.

-While regularly testing chlorine and pH makes sense, certain tests, such as the ones for metal, only need to be performed periodically, or if the tech senses trouble and wants to do a little diagnostic investigation.
+While regularly testing chlorine and pH makes sense, certain tests, such as those for metal, only need to be performed periodically, or if the tech senses trouble and wants to do a little investigation.

 There is always going to be some sort of metal in pool water, but if you think the levels may be high — if you see staining, for instance — performing a few metal tests would be in order.

 Copper and iron are the two most likely culprits.
-Copper can find its way into pools via copper-based algaecides and the corrosion of copper heat exchangers and heat sinks.
+Copper can find its way into pools through copper-based algaecides as well as the corrosion of copper heat exchangers and heat sinks.
 Iron is usually introduced from source water — particularly well water.

-If you think there’s high metal content (as little as 1 ppm metal can cause staining), it’s best to consider investing in a metal kit.
+If you think there’s high metal content (as little as 1 ppm metal can cause staining), it’s best to consider a metal kit.